140th Pennsylvania Infantry Regiment: Gettysburg and the remainder of 1863

 With Lee now on the move and having crossed into Pennsylvania, the Union Army, now under the command of Gen. George Meade, marched there to stop him.
 On the morning of July 2 the 140th arrived south of the town of Gettysburg, with their 1st Division taking up a position on the left of the II Corps, adjoining the right end of Gen. Daniel Sickles’ III Corps.
 However, Sickles arbitrarily decided to move his troops out in front of the rest of the Union line, and was soon in trouble, being attacked by Confederates in the afternoon.
 Thus Gen. Winfield Scott Hancock dispatched the 1st Division to report to Gen. George Sykes to be placed in line of battle to assist Sickles, moving to the latter's left end.
 The 3rd Brigade, under Gen. Zook, who was mortally wounded, advanced on the right end of the division across The Wheatfield, with the 140th occupying the right flank of the brigade.
 They initially made progress in pushing back the Rebels, but with the onset of Confederate reinforcements and the subsequent collapse of the III Corps to their right, as well as the withdrawal of the division on the left, the brigade was compelled to retreat.
 Together with their brigade, the regiment occupied a position on the left center of the Union line for the remainder of the battle.

+At Gettysburg the 140th carried into action 29 officers and 560 enlisted men.

+14 officers and 227 enlisted men were lost in action, as follows: Killed, 3 officers and 34 enlisted men.
+Died of wounds, 1 officer and 16 enlisted men.
+Wounded, 7 officers and 120 enlisted men.
+Captured and missing, 3 officers and 57 enlisted men.

-At Gettysburg the 140th lost 37 officers and men, including Col. Roberts, 144 officers and men wounded, and 60 officers and men wounded, for a total of 241 Command of the regiment now devolved to Lt.
+Command of the regiment now devolved to Lt.
 Col John Fraser, who would be promoted to colonel dating from July 4, 1863.

 With Lee defeated at Gettysburg, the Union Army pursued him as he retreated back into Virginia.
 In September, the 1st Division was reorganized and the 140th was now assigned to the 1st Brigade, under the command of Col. Nelson Miles.
 For the remainder of 1863, the regiment was involved in a series of advances and retrograde movements in Northern Virginia with the II Corps, including limited involvement at the Battle of Bristoe Station on October 14, before finally settling into winter encampment.